data61/PSL/MiLkMaId/README.md

 - [ ] 3.
 If one uses `bla.induct` rule and `bla.inducts` conclusion has `n` arguemnts in the uncurried form,
          he/she should specify `n` variables to which the induct method should apply induction on.
          And these arguements should not only be variables and they also should be arguements of `bla`.
+         Furthermore, the order of arguments to the `induct` method should be the same as the order of these variables as the arguments to `bla` in the first sub-goal.
 - [ ] 4.
 If the first sub-goal involves a meta-implication and terms of types that are defined with the `datatype` keyword in the conclusion of the meta-implication, one should apply induction on the term that has a type defined with the `datatype` keyword.